uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/tanigawaNeedsAssessment.md

 ## Project Support:
-I will probably want/need assistance using [Hypercities](http://hypercities.com/getting-involved/map-digitization-request-form/) or [Google Maps](https://developers.google.com/maps/)(looking through the sites has made me more uncertain about what each program is and is not capable of doing) and making Flash animations interactive.
+I will probably want/need assistance using [Hypercities](http://hypercities.com/getting-involved/map-digitization-request-form/) or [Google Maps](https://developers.google.com/maps/)(looking through the sites has made me more uncertain about what each program is and is not capable of doing).
+The group may also need a few pages (a page for each mapping project) on the exhibit site if this is possible and ammenable to the online component of the exhibit.

 ## Project Goals/Outcomes:
 The goal of this project is to produce a temporally layered map of Dublin using Hypercities "time slices" and to produce a Flash animated map that shows the progressive shift in time-space relationships from chapter to chapter.